lala002-brin/BRIN_ComChem_workshop/Day-2/Readme.md

     - Windows: Open PowerShell by typing "PowerShell" in the Start Menu.

 2. Locate Your Private Key:
-   Find the directory where you saved your private key file (`id_ws000i`).
+   Find the directory where you saved your private key file (`keybrinapctp0i`).
 For example:

     - If the key file is saved in the `Downloads` directory on Linux/MacOS, the path might look like `/home/your-username/Downloads/id_ws000i`.
     - On Windows, it might be something like `C:\Users\your-username\Downloads\id_ws000i`.

+3. Adding Your Private Key to SSH Agent
+   To avoid entering the path to your private key each time, you can use the `ssh-add` command to add the key to the SSH agent.
+This will allow the agent to handle authentication for future SSH sessions.

-3. Connect to the HPC: Run the `SSH` command with the correct path to your private key:
+5. Connect to the HPC: Run the `SSH` command with the correct path to your private key:

     ```
     ssh wsbrinapctp0i@login2.hpc.brin.go.id -i /full/path/to/id_ws000i
     ```